-Only the portion of your leased vehicle that you use for business purposes is tax-deductible.
-The Internal Revenue Service does not consider commuting to and from work to be business use of your car, but it does include using your car to travel between two business destinations, one of which can be your regular place of business, according to the Small Business Administration.
+Only the portion of your leased vehicle that you use for business purposes qualifies for car lease tax deductions.
+The Internal Revenue Service (IRS) does not consider commuting to and from work to be business use of your car, but it does include using your car to travel between two business destinations, one of which can be your regular place of business, according to the Small Business Administration.
 If you use your leased vehicle 100 percent for business purposes, you can write off 100 percent of your expenses.
 If you use your leased car for both business and personal use, you can deduct only the percentage of expenses that corresponds to your business usage.

 One simple method of determining the percentage of your business use of your leased car is to keep a mileage log.
-The IRS doesn't specify any particular type of record, as long as it is accurate and understandable should you have to document your expenses in case of an audit.
+Although the IRS doesn't specify any particular type of record needed to ensure qualifying for the business mileage deduction, it should be accurate and understandable in the event that you are audited.
 Add up your total business miles, then divide that number by the total miles driven for the year to determine the percentage of business usage.
 Multiple your total expenses by the business use percentage to determine the amount of your deductible expenses.

 If you want to take a write-off for operating your leased vehicle for business purposes as an employee, you'll have to itemize your deductions.
 Add your business use of car expenses to your other unreimbursed employee business expenses and report the total amount on Line 21 of Schedule A, Form 1040.
 Unreimbursed employee business expenses, including business use of car, are subject to the IRS' 2 percent rule.
 You can deduct only the amount of those expenses that exceeds 2 percent of your adjusted gross income.